syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 **MoveTo** method is used for moving a range of cells to another range as shown below.

-I> MoveTo method does not update formulas.
+N> MoveTo method does not update formulas.

 {% tabs %}
 {% highlight c# %}